 However, it’s both more expensive and more complicated to work with.
 A semi-professional setup can easily run into the thousand dollar budget.
 This can be a real obstacle for beginners who are just looking to explore aerial photography.

 Drones with built-in cameras are generally cheaper.
-You can get one for $100-$200 and it will do just fine while you’re learning the ropes and building up your skill.
+You can get one for a decent price and it will do just fine while you’re learning the ropes and building up your skill.
 It works for any budget and makes aerial photography accessible to anyone.

 Many of them connect to your phone, so you can see and adjust the settings while the drone is up in the air.
 Having fewer options will allow you to focus on the subject of your aerial photo, not the settings of the camera.